 Risk-taking is an inherent part of the innovation process.
 Without the willingness to take risks, groundbreaking ideas would remain unexplored, and progress would stagnate.

-From entrepreneurs who bet their fortunes on visionary concepts to scientists who persistently challenge prevailing theories, it’s through calculated risk-taking that progress is driven.
+From entrepreneurs who bet their fortunes on visionary concepts to scientists who persistently challenge prevailing theories, progress is driven through calculated risk-taking.
 Governments and societies must also be willing to shoulder the risks associated with innovation, invest in new technologies, and create supportive environments for growth.

 While the risks are ever-present, the potential rewards they offer in progress, breakthroughs, and societal advancement far outweigh the potential losses.